Splash photography — How to photograph liquid splashes

 What is important though is that your shutter speed is fast enough to cut out any ambient light, such as natural light.
 To do this, take a shot without the flash.
 The result should be a black image.
 If you see any light in the photo, you’ll need to increase your shutter speed or turn off the modeling lights (along with any other additional ambient lighting).

-For your aperture I’d recommend shooting around f11 to f16 (this is what I usually shoot at on medium format) — you want sufficient depth of field that the entirety your water splash will be in focus.
+For your aperture I’d recommend shooting around f11 to f16 as you want to ensure that you have sufficient depth of field to allow the entirety of your water splash to be in focus.

 The ISO should be fairly low, I try to keep mine at 100 wherever I can.
 However, as you’re shooting at lower flash powers, you may need to increase this.
 You’ll have to judge this as you shoot, but most modern cameras can yield low noise even at 400 and 800 ISO these days.

 Where to focus

 Where to focus in the image, especially if you’ve got the mirror locked up, is a question that I get asked a lot.
 For splash photography it’s best to pre-focus where you anticipate the action to be and then switch to manual focus and leave it set there.
 Remember, you should already have the camera on a tripod, so the only thing that can change is where is the splash going to happen.
 As you will never have time to focus on the splash as it happens, don’t even try.
 Rather save yourself a lot of headaches and pre-focus.

 You can do this by placing an item temporarily where you expect the action to happen, or I get my assistant to hold their hand roughly in position.
 If you don’t have an assistant, use a lighting stand, a chair or anything you like that will help you lock that focus.